 If I could just stop everything from moving forward so that I could figure things out, that would be great!

-That Pause button would have been incredibly handy shortly after I graduated college.
+That Pause button would have been handy shortly after I graduated college.

 Fortunately, during my college years, I was able to put my life “on hold” to deal with my recent diagnosis of Hashimoto’s Disease.
 I took a semester off from school to sleep.
 Seriously.
 I’m sure that wasn’t my intention at the time, but it’s all I did.

-But once I graduated and had $60,000 of student loan debt looming over my head, I didn’t have the option to take a break… I HAD to work.
+But once I graduated and had $60,000 of student loan debt looming over my head, I didn’t have the option to take a break… I HAD to work, and not just a part-time job.
 No Pause button option.
 My life felt like it was in fast forward, and I was being dragged along behind it.

 Truly, by the grace of God, I landed a job in an industry that I had zero experience with, and a degree that had nothing to do with it.